kainegwork/Cybersecurity-Portfolio/Linux/README.md

 ## Backgrounding and Foregrounding
 We can background a process by following it with the & operator or by pressing Ctrl+Z We can then foreground the process again using fg

+## Scripting in shells
+A script is just a set of commands.
+It must have the extension .sh for bash scripts.
+Every script should start from shebang.
+Shebang is #! followed by the interpretor (bash,fish,etc).
+A script must have execution permissions, use chmod +x scriptname. use ./ before the script name to run it
+Loops and conditions can be used in scripts.
+Comment using '#' followed by text.